thoth-tech/handbook/docs/learning/training/distinction-high-distinction-workshop.md

 at this level if you are a responsible team member.
 You can follow instructions from your lead and deliver the designated work at an acceptable standard in the allocated timeframe.
 You must show:

-- Clear contributions
+- Show clear contributions
 - Be engaged and present
-- Responsible
+- Be responsible

 ### Distinction